majaguenther/webprogrammierung/README.md

 ![Logo](./frontend/public/images/logo.png)
 # :purple_heart: Quizard :purple_heart: #

 Quizard - not your regular quiz website!
 This uni project is designed to help you gain knowledge about all kinds of topics!
 We (the quizards 🧙🧙‍♀️🧙) want to test YOU!
-Just follow the isntructions to build the page and start! 🔮✨
+Just follow the instructions to build the page and start! 🔮✨

 ## Installation ##